 Motivation

 As network service providers seek to take advantage of the scale, flexible deployment, and cost reductions first realized in cloud computing, they have begun to define new architectures for their infrastructure in order to realize network function virtualization (NFV).
 ETSI NFV has developed an architectural framework that illustrates how virtual network functions (VNF) will be supported and managed when they replace their physical counterparts with dedicated resources.

-Therefore, it is timely to begin the study of virtualized network performance, QoS and QoE monitoring and assessment as it applies to the modelling and measurement methods recommended by the Study Group.

-The implementation of metrics, models, and their methods of measurement is usually beyond the scope of SG12 Recommendations, except for Implementer’s guides.
+Following the completion of Y.1550, additional study of virtualized network performance, QoS and QoE monitoring and assessment as it applies to the modelling and measurement methods recommended by the Study Group is warranted.
+The implementation of metrics, models, and their methods of measurement is usually beyond the scope of SG12 Recommendations, except for Implementers’ guides.
 Therefore, considerations developed in this work must emphasise how the metrics, models, and their methods would change or be augmented in the case where their implementation is virtual.
 Further, new methods to characterize the deployment environment and adapt the measurements to better suit the current circumstances are desirable.

 Question